db-s/slate/source/index.md

 ## Create Monitors (Basic Settings)

+Users create new Monitor from this point.

+### HTTP Request

+`POST /api2/monitors/new`

-> The above command returns JSON structured like this:
+> The above command returns JSON structured like this on SUCCESS:

 ```json
 {